sower-proxy/sower/ARCHITECTURE.md

 - Sensitive configuration values must never be printed verbatim in logs.
 - Local listeners use explicit shutdown hooks instead of blocking forever with unmanaged goroutines.
 - Network operations use timeouts and `context` to limit hangs during dialing and remote rule downloads.
+- The admin console is a runtime management surface, not a config editor: rule changes apply immediately and reset on restart; the config file is never rewritten.
+- The admin server is disabled by default, binds to loopback by default, and requires a password when enabled; the frontend never stores the password (HttpOnly session cookie only).
+- Traffic monitoring reports proxied payload bytes and request/connection counters, not packet-level network accounting.
 - Upstream TLS behavior is configured only on the client side; `sowerd` remains a normal TLS server and does not need uTLS-specific logic.
 - Rule loading supports local files and remote HTTP sources; remote downloads must use the configured upstream proxy and fail startup if the proxy path cannot fetch them.
 - Domain rule files support per-router skip rules for filtering third-party file entries without removing explicit local rules.